In collaboration with Mindy Eng.

 Design thinking is not a new topic here on our blog.
 However, many are still under the impression that design thinking is a method that can only be applied to designers or those working in product development.
 When in actuality, design thinking is a methodology that can be applied to basically any role or industry, but especially leadership roles.
 Design thinking is not just a method that can be applied to better understanding and addressing customer problems but is also an extremely valuable leadership philosophy that can help improve companies in industries everywhere.

-However, the five steps of design thinking are not just applicable to design teams, UX researchers or product designers.
+However, the five steps of design thinking are not just applicable to UX design teams, UX researchers, or product designers.
 Design thinking methodology can be applied to any industry or business in order to help strengthen leadership through promoting collaboration, and innovative thinking.

 Here are three tips on how to lead teams more effectively promote design thinking for better user experience design:

 - Create a universal understanding of language and vocabulary that allows your team to talk more effectively about stakeholders in the product experience.